Category Archives: Faculty/Staff

 MFA is a two-step process of providing access to a website or application for an added layer of security.
 Banks, colleges, and more now require MFA and most likely you’ve already gone through this process for at least one site outside Goucher.

-• You will no longer need to call the Help Desk to reset any passwords
+• Users with MFA setup no longer need to call the Help Desk to reset their Goucher password.
+This is also true for shared accounts.

 Before you Begin: